Skip to content

 Here:

-• :, adds a thousands separator
+• :, inserts a thousands separator

 • .2f rounds to two decimal places

-It’s compact and self-documenting.
+It’s concise and self-explaining.

 5. Cleaner Than Alternatives